The profile standards ISO 21920

 One of the main achievements of this draft is that parameters are now defined on the evaluation length.
 This means they are no longer calculated several times and then averaged.
 Instead, there will be only one Ra (or Rq) value calculated on the profile.
 The only exceptions are for Rp, Rv and Rz which will still be averaged to reduce the influence of outliers.
 Moreover the name "sampling length" is changed to "section length" to avoid confusion with the sampling of points on a discrete profile (see ISO 14406).

-Current averaging method (see ISO 4288).
+Averaging method as defined in ISO 4288.
 The above profile is divided into five sampling lengths (L1 to L5) on which five estimated values of a parameter are calculated and averaged.
 Some parameters are calculated on the evaluation length (Le) such as Rt.
-This will no longer be the case with the new standard.
+With ISO 21920, it is no longer the case and only one value is calculated over the evaluation length.

 Calculating parameters on the evaluation length is not new.
 ASME B46.1, the American standard for surface texture already specifies profile parameters without averaging the parameters on a number of sampling lengths.